OJB-Quantum/Communication-and-Idea-Implementation-Strategies/README.md

 # Communication-Strategies
 An organized compilation of ideas for oneself to communicate strategically and implement practical ideas.
-Formed and written by Onri Jay Benally.
+Formed and written by Onri Jay Benally in 2025.

 This tree of terminologies have been helpful to me over the years in the English-speaking world, and it also contains some of the best adverbs I have found to be effective in speech and literature.
 Enjoy.